jebawdej/AWSProjects/AWSLambda1/Readme.md

 # AWS Lambda Empty Function Project

-This project is based on this movie [example](https://www.youtube.com/watch?v=Swh5TENpoKo)
+This project is based on this movie [example](https://www.youtube.com/watch?v=Swh5TENpoKo) A description of how to do it see: (https://www.dotnetforall.com/publishing-running-net-core-aws-lambda) To call this function from dotnet see: https://www.dotnetforall.com/call-aws-lambda-directly-using-c-code/

 This starter project consists of:
 * Function.cs - class file containing a class with a single function handler method